-    The reality is that as technology and trends have changed overtime, behaviours have not.
-Recruiting is evolving, so should behaviours and with that policies and procedures to reflect the changing nature of the labour market.
-To get it right, companies need to develop a service orientated mind-set rather than being transactional.
-Hiring Managers and other key players need to become brand ambassadors for their company and become totally invested in improving candidate experience as they are invested in their day jobs.
+The reality is that as technology and trends have changed over time, behaviours have not.
+Recruiting is evolving, so should action and with that policies and procedures to reflect the changing nature of the labour market.
+To get it right, companies need to develop a service orientated mindset rather than being transactional.
+Hiring Managers and other key players need to become brand ambassadors for their company and become invested in improving candidate experience as they are invested in their day jobs.

 Be the Hiring Manager that sets an example

-The role of the Hiring Manager is absolutely central to getting the entire process to work properly so the following improvements should be put in place for Hiring Managers:
+The role of the Hiring Manager is central to getting the entire process to work correctly, so the following improvements should be put in place for Hiring Managers:

 Interview feedback – When you do get back to the candidate with feedback, be constructive rather than general – give them the good, the bad and the ugly.
-Regardless if they are successful or not, candidates will really value your insight as it might help them improve their interview performance next time they go for an interview, or might even help them address a weakness that was not apparent to them before.
-If they are a good candidate for future roles, welcome them to reapply, and keep in touch with them.
+Whether candidates are successful or not, candidates will value your insight as it might help them improve their interview performance next time they go for an interview, or might even help them address a weakness that was not apparent to them before.
+If they are the excellent candidate for future roles, welcome them to reapply, and keep in touch with them.

-Time management – As Hiring Managers, you do have a day job but you also have responsibility to grow the team and contribute towards profitability so set aside ample time for reviewing candidate applications, providing feedback to candidate, conducting interviews etc.
+Time management – As Hiring Managers, you do have a day job.
+Still, you also have the responsibility to grow the team and contribute towards profitability so set aside ample time for reviewing candidate applications, providing feedback to the candidate, conducting interviews etc.

 Improved processes and procedures